Raise your hand if you just can’t wait until baby cold and flu season?

 To end this process, make sure to hug and praise your baby.

-Tell her that she did a great job being patient and she is so brave.
+Tell them that they did a great job being patient and they are so brave.

 Bonus Tip: Recruit Help